AmandaKarunathilaka/AmandaKarunathilaka/README.md

 ### 🎓 University Management System

 A Java-based system designed using the MVC architecture to manage academic operations with role-based access and database integration.
+Also a parallel integration of the web version using pure HTML, CSS and JS which is hosted on netlify.

 ### ✈️ Flight Ticket Price Prediction

 A machine learning model developed using real-world data to predict airline ticket prices and analyze pricing trends.

 ---